 Dynasties.
 The First Kingdoms of Prehistoric Europe Exhibition

 Dynasties.
-‘The First Kingdoms of Prehistoric Europe Exhibition’ is being held at the Archaeological Museum in Alicante until October 2024.
-The exhibition concentrates on the bronze age cultures of El Argar in the Iberian Peninsula, the Únetice Culture in central Europe and the Otomani-Füzesabony Culture in the Carpathian basin.
+'The First Kingdoms of Prehistoric Europe Exhibition' was held at the Archaeological Museum in Alicante from August until October 2024.
+The exhibition concentrated on the bronze age cultures of El Argar in the Iberian Peninsula, the Unetice Culture in central Europe and the Otomani-Fuzesabony Culture in the Carpathian basin.

 Dynasties.
 The First Kingdoms of Prehistoric Europe Exhibition